Buying guide

 T-Fight 300

-A quick, modern performance racket for intermediate and advanced players who want a clean balance of power, control, and spin.
+A quick modern performance racket for intermediate and advanced players who want power, control, and spin in one frame.

 Comparison Table